mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

   image: /assets/images/posts/2020-06-17-failing-and-winning-at-planning-software-projects/og-image.png
 ---

-The ongoing and now, with the beginning of fall likely worsening, global pandemic has forced companies worldwide to go fully or at least mostly remote.
+Remote work has been a hot topic in the tech community for decades.
+While in the late 90s and early 2000s, relatively few people were actually doing it and there were quite some limitations to overcome to make it work at all.
+Today in 2020, remote work is well possible in many industries and even the norm for many companies already – and of course the global pandemic that forced everyone to work from home gave remote work an extra push.
+There are many more positive reasons to adopt a remote working model than a potentially deadly virus though.
-While many companies and teams have been remote for quite some time, for many this way of working is entirely new.
-And even if it comes with many challenges, the benefits are manifold.
-Employees get to choose where to live independently of where they find work and save a lot of time on sometimes long commutes (which is also great for the environment and climate).
-In fact, 90% or remote workers say they plan to remain remote for the rest of their career and 94% would even encourage others to work remotely as well.
-Companies benefit as well as they can attract talent from anywhere and are not limited in terms of who they can hire by their location.
+Employees get to choose where to live independently of where they work and save a lot of time and money on sometimes long commutes (which is also great for the climate – with all the focus currently being on Covid 19 we must all not forget about the real existential crisis humanity is facing after all).
+Companies also benefit as they can attract talent from anywhere and are not limited in terms of who they can hire by their location.

 <!--break-->

+Yet, even as employees and companies alike are eager to adopt remote work and in theory all the tools and infrastructure that is needed for it is available, it is still not easy to get right.
+Many teams and companies are struggling switching to a fully or partly remote working model and yearn for the return of the days of the office.
+The reality is those days are not going to come back in many industries though and making remote work a success is going to be one of the key challenges many companies will be facing in the next years.

+In this post, I want to share some insights we have gained by running simplabs as a remote company since the beginning.
+In the early days, we've faced many of the same challenges other teams are struggling with now.
+Over time, we overcame each one though and learned a lot along the way.
+Today, we have team members in six countries across Europe with people working from co-working offices in Berlin, kitchens in Augsburg, sheds in Dublin or even from a sailboat in Portugal.
+And we couldn't be happier with the fully remote company we have.

-## Shift to remote
+## A remote culture

+- no mimicking the office
+- even if people work from the same location, write things down so others have access

 In the digital product development industry, remote work has been a widely discussed topic for at least one or two decades.
 And while in the early 2000s,